Complexity scaling and optimal policy degeneracy in quantum reinforcement learning via analytically solvable unitary-control-then-measure models: Introduction

 The third is on the issue of possible discrete or also continuous multiplicity of optimal strategies.
 This is a genuinely under-explored problem in the QRL literature.
 Numerically, degeneracy may be monitored by means of various advanced, specialised techniques, carefully sampling and analysing the expected return function.
 However, this can get tricky if distinct optimal policies are in some sense far apart or also are arranged in a continuous range.
 In this regard, we want to explore simple, yet insightful, instances where (non-)degeneracy arises, tracing it back to the various internal components of the model.

 After presenting the general model in Section \ref{sec:generalQRLmodel}, we will be able to rephrase the above questions more precisely.
-Before that, in Sections \ref{sec:closequbit} through \ref{sec:4levels}, we specialise the general model for several concrete `toy-model' realisations.
-Each of these is analysed analytically and then optimised numerically.
-The evidence from these sample cases will then be re-examined, and in Section \ref{sec:answers-and-analysis} we will precisely formulate the issue outlined above, elaborating on specific answers and a general discussion.
+In Sections \ref{sec:closequbit} through \ref{sec:4levels} we then specialise the general model for several concrete `toy-model' realisations: each of these is analysed analytically and then optimised numerically.
+The evidence from these sample cases is finally re-examined in the concluding Sections: in Section \ref{sec:complexitycomparison} we isolate the distinct mechanisms responsible for the drop of the computational complexity of the expected return, and in Section \ref{sec:deg} we organise the evidence on the degeneracy of the optimal policies -- in both cases elaborating specific answers and formulating general problems deferred to subsequent investigation.